 - 6–7 cups chicken or turkey broth, divided

 - 3 cups cooked, chopped turkey

 - 8 oz egg noodles

-- Stir in 4 cups of broth, the chopped turkey and the egg noodles.
-Season to taste with salt and pepper.
+Finish it Off: Add the turkey and the noodles.
+Season to taste with the salt and pepper.
 Cook until the noodles are tender.
 If the soup is too thick, add the remaining cup of broth.